solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 ### Terms and Conditions

-Entities are required to accept SDA's trading terms and conditions in order to request trades on the platform.
+Entities are required to accept Solarisbank's trading terms and conditions in order to request trades on the platform.
 This is done by issuing a POST request to `/v1/entities/{entity_id}/trading_terms_and_conditions`.
-It is the partner's responsibility to present SDA's trading terms and conditions to the customer.
+It is the partner's responsibility to present Solarisbank's trading terms and conditions to the customer.
 The partner MUST NOT call this endpoint otherwise.

 See: